Food Research Department. School of Chemistry – Universidad Autónoma de Coahuila

 Biography:

-Dr. Rosa María Rodríguez-Jasso is a Full Professor in the School of Chemistry, Founder and Leader of the Biorefinery Group at the Autonomous University of Coahuila since 2014.
-In 2014, she became a member of the National System of Researchers, assigned with level 1, granted by the Mexican National Council of Science and Technology (CONACYT).
+Dr. Rosa María Rodríguez-Jasso is a Full Professor in the School of Chemistry, Founder and Leader of the Biorefinery Group at the Universidad Autónoma de Coahuila since 2014.
 Since 2015, she was the coordinator of the Food Research Department and in 2017; she became the Secretary of Planning of the School of Chemistry.
-Currently, she is the President of the Mexican Association of Food Science (AMECA) for the period 2021-2023.
+She was the President of the Mexican Association of Food Science (AMECA) for the period 2021-2023.

 Research Interests